AdobeDocs/experience-manager-screens.en/help/user-guide/project-importer.md

 ## Introduction {#introduction}

-When you are setting up an AEM Screens project for the first time in your organization, you must create all the locations too.
+When you are setting up an AEM Screens project for the first time in your organization, create all the locations too.
 If your project involves many locations, it results in a tedious task that involves much clicking and waiting in the UI.

 The goal of this feature is to reduce the time required to set up the project and thus resolve budgeting issues.